jlaumon/blog/content/post/job-system-2.md

 +++
-date = "2017-09-02T16:04:48+02:00"
+date = "2018-10-20T11:10:00+02:00"
-description = ""
-tags = []
-title = "Job System #2"
+description = "Fiber based job system implementation details." tags = ["Engine"] title = "Job System #2" draft = false
-draft = true

 +++

+Oops!
+I actually wrote this article one year ago but never finished it.
+Let's say it's finished, and boom! released.

-A few details about our implementation.
-What we found to be important or not.
+This is a follow up on the previous article about [our fiber-based job system](post/job-system/).
+It contains a few details about our implementation, what we found to be important or not.

 <!--more-->